DevExpress-Examples/wpf-gauges-create-a-knob-like-gauge/Readme.md

     ShowLabels="False">
 ```

-Use the `SmartTickmarksPresentation` property to change tick mark style and position them with negative offsets to align with the custom scale.
+Use the `SmartTickmarksPresentation` property to change the tick mark style and position tick marks with negative offsets to align with the custom scale.

 ### Value Display